denisecase/datafun-03-discussion/PUBLISH_TO_BINDER.md

 We use it to install and enable ipywidgets and the Jupyter Notebook extensions configurator.

 The jupyter_nbextensions_configurator is used to configure the Jupyter Notebook extensions configurator, a graphical user interface for enabling and disabling Jupyter notebook extensions.

+## Binder Rate Limits

+Rate limits of 100 container image requests per six hours for anonymous usage, and 200 container image requests per six hours for free Docker accounts are now in effect.
+Image requests exceeding these limits will be denied until the six hour window elapses.